Overview

 PIV/Smartcard

-For this part, we will need to use a different tool than the one used earlier in this documentation.
-Specifically, you need to install the YubiKey Manager software, which will allow us to complete this procedure.
+For this step, we’ll need to use a different tool than the one previously mentioned in this documentation.
+Specifically, you’ll need to install the YubiKey Manager software, which will allow us to complete the procedure.

 Yubikey manager home page

-Click on Configure Certificates and then on Generate.
+Click on Configure Certificates and then on Import.

 Yubikey manager PIV page